 Former Spy Sergei Skripal Released From Hospital, Recovering From Exotic Nerve Agent

-Sergei Skripal, the former Russian spy and British double agent who was poisoned in England, has been discharged from a Salisbury hospital, more than two months after he was exposed to a lethal nerve agent that was developed by Russia.
+Sergei Skripal, the former Russian spy and British double agent who was poisoned in England, has been discharged from a Salisbury hospital more than two months after he was exposed to a lethal nerve agent developed by Russia.

-"It is fantastic news that Sergei Skripal is well enough to leave," said Salisbury District Hospital Chief Executive, Cara Charles-Barks.
+"It is fantastic news that Sergei Skripal is well enough to leave," said Cara Charles-Barks, chief executive of Salisbury NHS Foundation Trust

 Hospital officials say Skripal, 66, will continue his recovery elsewhere.
 He was found slumped over on a bench on March 4 along with his daughter, Yulia Skripal, 33.